digipres/workbench/src/workshops/ipres-in-context.md

 ## Process

 - Use the coordination spreadsheet below to find a paper you'd like to work with.
-Leave some unique identifier (like your initials, or your favourite colour/color/biscuit/musician/beverage/utensil/parent/child etc.) in one of the two _Working On It_ columns.
-That way we will know when at least two people have looked at each paper.
+Leave some unique identifier (like your initials, or your favourite colour/color/biscuit/musician/beverage/utensil/parent/child etc.) in the _Working On It_ columns.
+That way we can avoid duplicating effort.

 <div class="card">
 <h2>Who Goes There?!</h2>
-<h3>Use this Google Sheet to coordinate our efforts by putting any unique marker in the cells marked <i>Working On It...</i></h3>
+<h3>Use this Google Sheet to coordinate our efforts by putting any unique marker in the cell marked <i>Working On It...</i></h3>
 <iframe src="https://docs.google.com/spreadsheets/d/1NxfOfl-4tPiZQlVp5AWYr075lZx8-iF8q0fHPW5dyUk/edit?gid=0#gid=0" style="width: 100%; height: 400px; border: 1px solid black;">
 </iframe>